Ancient Drawing

 Michelangelo is very enthusiastic, understandably, for this project which is perfectly matching his fervent but somewhat risque conception of Christian piety.
 According to his usual practice, he begins to prepare drawings of high graphic accuracy to anticipate shapes and lights.
 Many of these sketches were destroyed by the artist himself because they disclosed too much information about his know-how.

 A 24 x 21 cm double-sided preparatory drawing intermingling figures for the Cristo della Minerva has survived.
 The side commonly considered as the back is certainly the first.
 It includes a study of legs and feet.
 On the other side, the body serves as a support for a crosshatched study of the textures of the abdomen.
-This drawing was sold for £ 8.1M including premium by Christie's on July 4, 2000, lot 83.
+This drawing was sold for £ 8.1M by Christie's on July 4, 2000, lot 83.

 Two marble statues of this vigorous Christ were made.
 The first, autograph, was abandoned after the chiseling of the left cheek revealed a black vein in the marble.
 The second, damaged by clumsy apprentices, ended up being guaranteed as authentic by Michelangelo, not without reluctance.
 It was described as mirabilissima by Vasari.
 At the time of the Counter-Reformation, the Catholics will add the stigmata, as well as a bronze loincloth to hide the sexual organs.